plasticrake/homebridge-opc/README.md

 2. Install this plugin using: npm install -g homebridge-opc
 3. Update your configuration file.
 See the sample below.

+# Updating

+- npm update -g homebridge-opc

 # Configuration

+Each strand will show as a separate lightbulb.
+If there are gaps between strand indexes they are filled with a smooth gradient.
+For example you can set one strand at pixel 0 and the second at pixel 63 and pixels 1-62 will be a gradient between the two colors.

 Configuration sample: